darkarnium/sonor/devices/S18-One/MDP.md

 ## MDP (Manufacturer Device Page)

-The Sonos One (Generation 2) [S18] appears to have a section of flash for storage of device specific configuration, known as the Manufacturer Device Page or MDP.
+The Sonos One (Generation 2) [S18] appears to have a section of flash for storage of unit specific configuration, known as the 'Manufacturer Device Page' or MDP.

 ### U-Boot